JoacimLord/The-Luna-Framework/README.md

 //This is to make it more clear and to "bind it" to an object. struct ExampleObject
 {
-	Luna::Anchor anchor; //Here we instantiate it
+	LFW::Anchor anchor; //Here we instantiate it

 	void SetPosition(float x, float y)
 	{